One book that keeps finding its way to the top of my shelves is How To Make Meetings Work, by Michael Doyle and David Straus.

 Can I hold a strategy meeting and a brainstorm together?

-I understand why people merge these two different types of meetings together, but I generally have to suggest you should not because you’ll probably have a productive strategy session but an ineffective brainstorm.
+I understand why people merge these two different types of meetings together, but I generally suggest you should not because you’ll probably have a productive strategy session but an ineffective brainstorm.
 Essentially you are asking attendees to be analytical and critical during the first half of the meeting then, in the last half, to be creative and risk-taking for brainstorming.
 Unfortunately many people aren’t able to switch 180 degrees the other direction.
-If you must, then at least plan something – an icebreaker, a game, and exercise – to get participant’s to move from the closed mind to the open for the brainstorming.
+If you must, then at least plan something – an icebreaker, a game or an exercise – to get participant’s to move from the closed mind to the open for the brainstorming.

-What other meetings do you know of, and how have you handled facilitating them?
+What other different types of meetings do you know of, and how have you handled facilitating them?
+Please feel free to add your Comments below.